SouthernMethodistUniversity/mp_testing/demos/04_md/README.md

 # Working Version of NVIDIA Demo

+## Batch Job

+Simply run `./submit_jobs.sh`, which will submit up to two jobs.
+The first job, if needed, will convert the NGC Docker image to an enroot image and extract the GROMACS input data.
+The second job runs the simulation.

+## Interactive Job

 ```
 enroot import "docker://nvcr.io#hpc/gromacs:2022.1"
 srun -N 1 -G 8 --cpus-per-gpu=16 --container-image=./hpc+gromacs+2022.1.sqsh --container-mounts=$PWD:/data --pty bash